 Keep the idea in the back of your mind that you can always place stories on travel websites.
-Websites will pretty much take anything submitted as long as it’s a reasonable story.
+Websites will pretty much take anything submitted as long as they're reasonable stories.

 In fact, many travel websites will actually take completed articles and publish them - no query needed.

-Wait at least two or three weeks after you’ve pitched print magazines before sending your query to travel websites and blogs.
-Web editors jump on a good travel story immediately.
-They don’t pay the writers and they always need content.
+Wait at least two or three weeks after you’ve pitched print magazines before sending your queries to travel websites and blogs.
+Web editors jump on good travel stories immediately.
+Many don’t pay their writers and they always need content.

-Also, keep in mind that you can always give your story to a travel website or blog after it's been published in print.
-Make sure the print editor hasn’t also posted your article on his website.
-(Check before your donate it to another website!)
+Also, keep in mind you can always give your stories to travel websites or blogs after they've been published in print.
+Make sure the print editors haven’t also posted your articles on their websites.
+(Check before your donate your stories to other websites!)

 By donating your story to a website after it’s been published in print you get two stories published for the price of one!